-Load balancers are available in enterprise (paid) and open-source options.
+Load balancers are available as enterprise (paid) and open-source options.
 Enterprise load balancers offer premium features, high scalability, and dedicated support, making them ideal for large enterprises with complex requirements.
 In contrast, open-source load balancers excel in customization, transparency, and cost-effectiveness, benefiting from community-driven development and support.

-Free LoadMaster provides a powerful load-balancing solution for small businesses and developers in development, testing, and pre-production environments.
+Free LoadMaster provides a powerful application load-balancing solution for small businesses and developers in development, testing, and pre-production environments.
 It integrates well with Azure and AWS cloud services and can serve as a reverse proxy for resources such as Microsoft Exchange, Lync, and web servers.
 It offers a Web Application Firewall (WAF) engine, which allows administrators to set and deploy custom rules to protect web servers.

 Free LoadMaster includes the Kemp edge security pack (ESP), providing features like endpoint pre-authentication, group membership validation, and active directory authentication integration.
 Integrating with ADFS (Active Directory Federation Services) ensures cross-site resilience, maintaining authentication services even during site outages.
 The load-balanced ADFS solution integrates well with both cloud services and on-premises deployments, delivering continuous availability.